Alan-R/rust-nanoprobe/README.md

 ## After Initialization
 Once a nanoprobe is initialized, it does these things:

- * listens for and acts on messages it receives from the CMA.
+ * Listen for and acts on messages it receives from the CMA.
    These messages tell the nanoprobe where the CMA is located, which discovery actions to perform, what systems to send and expect heartbeats from, and what other things to listen for (as noted below).
  * Listen for heartbeat packets from assigned neighbors, and report lack of heartbeats to the CMA
  * Send heartbeat packets on a timed basis to assigned neighbors
- * listens to ARP broadcasts (to discover IP/MAC pairings on network interfaces) and notifies the CMA of changes
+ * Listen to ARP broadcasts (to discover IP/MAC pairings on network interfaces) and notifies the CMA of changes
- * listens for LLDP packets from switches it is connected to (to discover network topology) and notifies the CMA of changes
+ * Listen for LLDP packets from switches it is connected to (to discover network topology) and notifies the CMA of changes
- * perform discovery actions on a repetitive timed basis, as requrested by the CMA.
+ * Perform discovery actions on a repetitive timed basis, as requrested by the CMA.
- * perform monitoring actions on a repetitive timed basis, as requrested by the CMA.
+ * Perform monitoring actions on a repetitive timed basis, as requrested by the CMA.

 ## Discovery Actions
 Discovery actions produce JSON describing the things that have been discovered.